-The skill set you need to grow a successful startup is very different to the one you need to manage a large corporation.
+The skillset you need to grow a successful startup is very different from the one you need to manage a large corporation.

 Think about it.